Introduction

 Method

-- Go to Anything > Data > Missing Data > Little's MCAR Test.
+- Go to + > Data > Missing Data > Little's MCAR Test.

-- Under Inputs > Variables select the variables you want to analyze, change any other settings, and click Calculate to run the function.
+- Object inspector > Data > Variables select the variables you want to analyze and click Calculate to run the function (or drag them from the Data Sources into the Variables section).

 OPTIONAL: You can adjust the following settings to modify the calculation and output: